deephaven/deephaven-core/demo/web/src/main/notebooks/04 Slick data ingestion.md

 \
 \
 \
-Since this table `new_offest` is based on `latest_offset` as new data enters `latest_offset` the table `new_offest` will have access to those updates.
+Since this table `new_offest` is based on `latest_offset`, as new data enters `latest_offset`, the table `new_offset` will have access to those updates.

-If `latest_offset` changes its definition after the URI such as with a filter, or manual update then the downstream URI will not update.
+If `latest_offset` changes its definition after the URI, such as with a filter or manual update, then the downstream URI will not update.

 ```python
 latest_offset = latest_offset.where("KafkaOffset%2==0")